View Richard Reder's Obituary on nky.cincinnati.com and share memories

 Richard Leroy Reder

-Cincinnati - RICHARD LEROY REDER, 74, of Cincinnati, OH, passed away peacefully at home on Friday, April 17, 2020 in Cincinnati, OH.
+Cincinnati - RICHARD LEROY REDER, 74, of Cincinnati, OH, passed away peacefully at home on Friday, April 17, 2020.
 Rich attended Loveland High School and the University of Cincinnati and was a faithful member of College Hill and Northminster Presbyterian Churches where he was an active choir member for over 50 years.
-Rich will be lovingly remembered by his beloved wife of 36 years, Shirley A. Reder (née Bazler), his children Andrew (Emily) and Sarah (Michael Klapper) Reder, his sister Kathy Reder and his grandson Theodore Reder.
-He is preceded in death by his father Edwin L. Reder and mother Katherine N. (Lee) Reder.
+Rich will be lovingly remembered by his beloved wife of 36 years, Shirley A. Reder (née Bazler); his children Andrew (Emily) and Sarah (Michael Klapper) Reder; his sister Kathy Reder and his grandson Theodore Reder.
+He is preceded in death by his father Edwin L. Reder and mother Katherine N. (née Lee) Reder.

 Published in the Kentucky Enquirer from Apr.
 20 to Aug.
 16, 2020